cesartalen/bri/README.md

 # Bri

-A simple command-line utility to adjust monitor brightness.
+A simple command-line utility to adjust brightness on all your monitors at the same time.

 ## Installation